 Unlike other IoT devices, which are generally low-value targets, your home router is your gateway to the Internet.

 Having control of the router, the bad guys can do a lot of severe damage, including (and not limited to) taking over your DNS server settings to redirect you to malicious websites.

 There’s nothing that grabs more attention than fear.
 And in the online world, attention is money.

 Many times, though not always, router vulnerabilities (security issues in general) are blown up for self-serving purposes.
-The security firms use them to brush up their reputation or sell software.
+Security firms use them to brush up on their reputation or sell software.
 And the media take advantage of them to boost their page views.

 (Let’s be honest with each other here.
-Many of the self-proclaimed “security experts” working for major media outlets know little or nothing about network security.
+Many of the self-proclaimed “security experts” working for major media outlets know little about network security.
 They probably don’t have time or desire to learn the mundane details of a particular vulnerability, either.
-Instead, they repeat information from hackers or security firms, or patch-write a security blog.)
+Instead, they repeat information from hackers or security firms or patch-write a security blog.)

 So most of the time, the vulnerabilities are not as bad as they are cracked up to be.

 That depends on who you ask.
 For me, it’s not a huge deal.

 If you don’t mind the technical jargon, the issue’s details are in this post.
 But basically, it applies to the webserver in a limited number of relatively old routers.

 (Some reports call the total number of affected devices as high as 79, but many of them are just variants, or different versions, of a single model.
 Here’s the complete list with their security patch status.)